Genius-Systems-Nepal/guide/documentation/documentation_dart.md

 ### Use [] in doc comments to refer to in-scope indetifiers.

-If you surround things like variable, method, or type names in square brackets, then dartdoc looks ip the name and links to the relevant API docs.
-Parentheses are optional, but cam make it cleare when you're referring to a method or constructor.
+If you surround things like variable, method, or type names in square brackets, then dartdoc looks up the name and links to the relevant API docs.
+Parentheses are optional, but can make it clearer when you're referring to a method or constructor.

 ```
 /// Similar to [Duration.inDays], but handles fractional days.